Living with Knee Pain

 Your physiotherapist will work with you to develop a program of exercises that will help to improve your range of movement and reduce your pain.
 As your symptoms start to improve, your physiotherapist will advance your exercises, working on your strength and balance, until you are able to return to full fitness.

-How can Chiropractic Care Help?
+How can a Chiropractor Help?

-Chiropractors are not just limited to treatment of the back and neck, they can also help with knee pain.
+Chiropractors are not just limited to the treatment of the back and neck, they can also help with knee pain.
 Chiropractic care can help to restore the range of motion in the knee and can help to reduce inflammation.

 Chiropractic care is designed to identify the root causes of knee pain.
 Instead of treating the symptoms on the surface, chiropractors treat not only the symptoms but also the underlying issue.
 This allows chiropractic care to provide long-term relief for patients.